FTTP vs FTTC broadband

 Getting FTTP deals can be a little trickier than FTTC because, as I say, it’s not widely available.
 But there are a couple of providers who can help:

-• Virgin Media - All of Virgin Media’s broadband packages are fibre optic, and it offers some very impressive download speeds of up to 362Mbs.
-Now, technically, Virgin Media doesn’t offer a pure fibre-optic connection - that’s because it uses a special cable that’s mostly made of copper.
-Difference is, these cables can send data a lot faster than standard phone lines and allows Virgin to offer speeds of up to 362Mbs.
+• Virgin Media – All of Virgin Media’s broadband packages are fibre optic, and it offers some very impressive download speeds of up to 1.3Gbps.
+Now, technically, Virgin Media doesn’t offer a pure fibre-optic connection – that’s because it uses a special cable that’s mostly made of copper.
+Difference is, these cables can send data a lot faster than standard phone lines.

 • Gigaclear - Gigaclear offers seriously fast FTTP broadband, with speeds of up to a whopping 900Mb.
 Bear in mind, though, with Gigaclear, you may have to pay a hefty connection fee if you want to use it.